AndresFMoya/react-bookstore/README.md

 # ReactJS - Bookstore CMS
-This project consist of building a bookstore management tool with React and Redux
+This project consists of building a bookstore management tool with React and Redux

 ## Technologies used